Shuffle formula in science fiction for Macdonald polynomials: The fermionic formula for the shuffle formula

-For a quasisymmetric function $f$ of degree $n$, and a composition $\beta \models n$, we denote $[F_{\beta}](f)$ for the coefficient of $F_{\beta}$ in the expansion of $f$ into fundamental quasisymmetric functions.
-Recall the map $\Set$ that gives a bijection between compositions of $n$ and $2^{[n-1]}$.
-We define
+For a (quasi)symmetric function $f$ of degree $n$, and a composition $\beta \models n$, we denote $[F_{\beta}](f)$ for the coefficient of $F_{\beta}$ in the expansion of $f$ into fundamental quasisymmetric functions.
+Then the following lemma is direct.